 Professor Stan Miklavcic (1985) was appointed Head of the School of Mathematics and Statistics at the University of South Australia.

 Michael Barber has been Vice-Chancellor of Flinders University since 2008.
 He was Group Executive for CSIRO’s Information, Manufacturing & Minerals group and was Dean of Science at ANU during 1992-1993.

 Adrian Banner (MSc, 1998) completed his PhD at Princeton in 2002 and is Director of Research at Intec, an equity funds manager that specialises in building stock portfolios using mathematical techniques.
 Based on his teaching at Princeton, he has written an introductory calculus textbook, The Calculus Lifesaver.

 Gina Choutis (2007) has a position in data analysis with Baycorp.
-She was married in mid-2010.

 Judy Ly (Maths and CS 2007) is with the Australian Bureau of Statistics and has been working on Census data.

 Romesh Silva (2000) gained a masters at Columbia on the use of statistics to evaluate human rights abuses after work on an aid program in Laos.
 He has worked in both Timor and Sri Lanka on estimating the numbers of conflict-related deaths in those countries.
 He spoke on his work to the MATH1000 class in October 2006, and completed a PhD in this area at Berkeley.
-See the profile and video on his work.

 Since retiring from the University of Technology, Sydney, Graeme Cohen (PhD, 1983) wrote a history of Australian mathematics, Counting Australia In.
 It was published by the Australian Mathematical Society.